-On November 3rd and 4th, 2021, the Content Marketing institute hosted its annual Visual Storytelling Summit, a two-day event for content marketing leaders to share insightful information on how to entice audiences when words fall short.
-During the event, Vyond’s outstanding video producer, Prakriti Rai, shared her fantastic lessons on storytelling: what we can learn from movies and TV shows, and why we should apply those findings to content creation.
+On November 3rd and 4th, 2021, the Content Marketing Institute hosted its annual Visual Storytelling Summit, a two-day event for content marketing leaders to share insightful information on how to entice audiences when words fall short.
+During the event, Vyond’s outstanding video producer, Prakriti Rai, shared her lessons on storytelling: what we can learn from movies and TV shows, and why we should apply those findings to content creation.

 Prakriti was born in Kathmandu, Nepal.
 She is passionate about storytelling through the mediums of photography and video.
 She also has over five years of experience in all aspects of production.
 Her mission at Vyond is to create animated videos that explore unique ideas with strong aesthetics.

 And, on this occasion, we revisit Prakriti’s hour-long presentation and share with you the main takeaways.

 The power of movies and tv shows

 Prakriti starts by explaining the impact Movies and TV shows have on us.
 The Little Mermaid and Kuch Kuch Hota Hai were the first movies she remembers watching, and that initial interaction with cinema was powerful enough to make her pursue a career in photography and video production.

 Similarly, the love for TV shows & movies and their influence on our lives is observable in today’s cultural practices.
 From hanging posters on the wall to dressing up as your favorite character for Halloween, the passion for movies transcends the mere act of watching them.

 But what is behind that frenzy and love?
 According to Prakriti, it is compelling storytelling.

 Good storytelling requires an emotional component